florianbgt/myblog/content/Nuxt_Content_Blog/index.md

 ---
 ```

-We also include a default image in case some article does not have a specific image to be displayed (like our dummy Article 2).
+We also include a default image in case some articles do not have a specific image to be displayed (like our dummy Article 2).
 We will name it default.png and place it in the content/blog directory.

 We now modify our blog page to display these images:
 ```vue